ShhawnLian/BayesInteGration/README.md

 # BayesInteGration
-Example for our paper "*Bayesian integrative detection of structural variations with FDR control*"
+Illustrative example for our paper "*Bayesian integrative detection of structural variations with FDR control*"

 #### Step 1: Tool-aware merging